 To our knowledge, AUTO3 is the only programmed T cell product candidate in development that simultaneously targets both CD19 and CD22.
-By simultaneously targeting both antigens, AUTO3 addresses a major limitation of current CAR T cell products that target only CD19 or CD22-the loss of the target antigen on the surface of the cancer cell, which leads to relapse of the cancer.
+By simultaneously targeting both B cell antigens, we believe the novel molecular design of AUTO3 addresses a major limitation of current CAR T cell products that target only CD19 or CD22-the loss of the target antigen on the surface of the cancer cell, which leads to relapse of the cancer.